douglasgreen/outlines/computing/computer_programming/code_reviews.md

 ## Code Review in Different Development Environments

 Code reviews play an essential role in various development environments, adapting to the specific dynamics and requirements of each setting.
-Let\'s explore how code reviews are conducted in team-based environments, remote work settings, and corporate environments.
+Let's explore how code reviews are conducted in team-based environments, remote work settings, and corporate environments.

 ### Code Reviews in Team-Based Environments

 1. Collaborative Approach:

     -   In a team setting, code reviews are often collaborative, involving multiple team members who provide diverse perspectives.
-    -   Example: Pair programming, where two developers work together at one workstation, constantly reviewing each other\'s code.
+    -   Example: Pair programming, where two developers work together at one workstation, constantly reviewing each other's code.

 2. Regular Meetings and Review Sessions: